 Stroll along the riverbank near Irving Bridge early in the morning or evening and you might spot shy platypus – look for a V shape in the water.
 For spectacular views, drive west to the Mallanganee Lookout.
 From here, the Cambridge Plateau scenic drive winds to the Richmond Range rainforest.

-Casino is 30 minutes’ drive southwest of Lismore and 40 minutes’ drive northwest of Evans Head, a seaside town.
-The drive from Sydney to Casino is eight hours, best split into several days.
-You can take a train from Sydney or Brisbane to Casino, where you can hire a car, or fly to Lismore airport.
+Getting to Casino is easy.
+The town is only 30 minutes’ drive southwest of Lismore, 40 minutes northwest of seaside Evans Head and three hours south of Brisbane.
+The drive from Sydney to Casino is eight hours.
+Trains from Sydney or Brisbane stop in Casino, or fly to Lismore Airport.